Profile + Values

 Associations

 do.hkb is the voice of the lecturers and represents them in the management bodies of the academy.
-It is the point of contact for all lecturers and represents their interests in the relevant divison management (FBL) and in the school management (DL).
+It is the point of contact for all lecturers and represents their interests in the relevant division management (FBL) and in the school management (DL).

 The board of the association is made up of the 5 department representatives.

-do.HKB in Brief
+do.hkb in Brief

 • Since 2004, do.hkb has been organised as an association and thus outside the HKB organisational chart.